 Violence: So here’s where the action of the film comes in.
 And also where this film may be too much for little kids.
 There is one injury where you see a little bit of blood.
 Keep in mind, it’s animated blood – so maybe not as gross to kids.
 The violence only escalates from here.
 Vehicle chase scenes and injuries, violent rage/peril, and a scene with a person being shot with a tranquilizer gun – these could be potentially scary for kids under the age of 5.

-What age is recommended to watch Abominable?
+What age rating is recommended to watch Abominable?
 You know your kids’ temperaments best.
 With this being an animated film violence, it may soften the blow compared to a live action.
 But honestly, I was shocked to see this film rated as PG over G. I would recommend kids as young as 3-4 years old for this film.
 It’s seriously that mild (think Disney animated film mild).